akshit-max/Image-Slider/README.md

 # Image-Slider
-A frontent project made using JS used to count the time from current time to set time.
+A frontent project made using JS